Forest Elf or Fairy Costume

-Our luscious garden had the perfect materials for this year’s Halloween costume which is a forest elf or fairy costume made from twigs, leaves, and pretty makeup.
-Usually, our daughter likes being a villain like her DIY Maleficent costume, Queen of Hearts, dark angel, post-apocalypse costume, or soccer zombie costume.
-So this was a nice change to see.
+This costume is made from twigs, leaves, moss, and pretty makeup.
+Usually, our daughter likes being a villain or something a bit scary like her DIY Maleficent costume (more ideas below).
+So this was a nice change to see and fun to come up with.

 I first had this idea when I saw how big our elephant ears had gotten over the summer because we all look like elves and fairies next to them.